CS326-SP2021-Washroom/WashroomApp/README.md

 expo start
 ```
 Doing so will either open the default web browser with a status page or display a QR code within the terminal.
 Scan the QR code with your device or Android/IOS simulator to use the app.

+**ATTENTION: Username and password for MQTT broker have been omitted for security.
+Alter "Watcher.js" to use.**